definedrisk/pro-asp.net-core-6/Ubuntu 20.04.03 LTS/Documentation/configuration.md

 # Additional Configuration Settings

-Throughout the examples within the Ubuntu folder I have added:
+Throughout the examples within the Ubuntu folder I have added the following to `global.json`:

 ```json
 { "sdk": { "rollForward": "latestFeature" } }